-MENTAL HEALTH SERIVCES
+MENTAL HEALTH SERVICES

 Carlisle Local Schools are passionate about providing well rounded children upon graduation.
 Our student's mental health and wellness is an important part of our children's development and success.
-We provide students with the opportunity to talk to their guidance counselor, nurse, or an administrator for normal stressors that present as problems for our children when they arise.
+We provide students with the opportunity to talk to their school counselor, nurse, or an administrator for normal stressors that present as problems for our children when they arise.

 If a problem is determined to be more significant, the student is referred to our Mental Health Consultant where the child's situation will be closely evaluated by either the Mental Health Consultant, our Resource Coordinator, or a mental health therapist from a contracted agency or, at times, an outside professional.
-We work collaboratively with our parents to provide support for barriers that might impede success and continue the team approach until the issue is fully resolved.
-Carlisle Local schools also partners with Counseling Source to provide long term mental health counseling during the school day for students.
+If a student is referred to an outside professional for concerns of self-harm, then the student will need to be cleared by that outside professional before returning to school.
+The students will also need to meet with the school in a transitional meeting in an effort to best support the student.